BackColin Hume's Downloads

 Browser

 You have the option to use an external browser, but you will find it easier to use the internal browser which is based on Internet Explorer.
 There are several options, but the standard is Browser Run F9 though if you're updating a page and don't want to lose your position in the display you would use Browser Refresh Ctrl F5.
-In the browser screen itself, if you move your mouse up to the very top you will see a bar with various options, including listing Classic ASP Session Variables, but I normally use keys for these functions — the → and ← arrow keys to move forward and backward through pages, and Esc to exit the browser screen.
+In the browser screen itself, if you move your mouse up to the very top you will see a bar with various options, including listing Classic ASP or PHP Session Variables, but I normally use keys for these functions — the → and ← arrow keys to move forward and backward through pages, and Esc to exit the browser screen.

 Server